The Monitoring > Resources Status page is your main view to track resources events & statuses, analyze & quickly handle them.

 - information: only search in the information field

-If pre-defined filter and the search bar are not enough, it's possible to expand the filter bar to access the following additionnal criteria:
+If pre-defined filters and the search bar are not enough, it's possible to expand the filter bar to access the following additional criteria:

-- Statuses (Ok, Warning, Critical, Unknown, Pending, Up, Down)
+- Status: OK, Warning, Critical, Unknown, Pending, Up, Down, Unreachable

-- States: Is the problem already acknowledged, in a planned downtime or simply unhandled
+- State: Is the problem already acknowledged, in a planned downtime or simply unhandled

-- Monitoring server: monitoring server (or poller) to which the resources are attached
+- Monitoring server: resources monitored by a specific server (or poller)

 Save your filter